 - Place the bread into the oven and let it toast for 8-10 minutes till the bottoms of the bread slices are golden brown and toasted.
 Flip the slices to check for doneness-- they will brown more on the bottom than they will on the top.

-- While baguette slices are toasting, place Greek yogurt, cream cheese, dill, and lemon juice into a food processor.
+- While baguette slices are toasting, place 1/4 cup Greek yogurt, cream cheese, dill, and lemon juice into a food processor.
 Process for about 30 seconds, scraping the sides of the processor periodically, till ingredients are well combined.
+Continue to add Greek yogurt till the mixture is soft and spreadable, but not overly liquid.
+I usually add about 3/4 cup of Greek yogurt, but the consistencies vary from yogurt brand to yogurt brand, so best to add slowly till the texture is right.
 Add salt to taste and process again to combine.

 - Cut the smoked salmon into pieces large enough to top the baguette slices.